WARM / documentation

 "DELTA sounds like the original signal"the signal is very clean and WARM isn't adding much. increase DRIVE to hear the harmonics in DELTA mode.

-"CPU is too high"WARM targets <3% at 44.1 kHz with 4x oversampling. at higher sample rates, CPU increases proportionally.
+"CPU is too high"WARM targets <3% at 44.1 kHz on macOS (hardware-accelerated FFT).
+Windows CPU may be higher. at higher sample rates, oversampling is bypassed automatically.

 "plugin doesn't appear in DAW"rescan plugins in your DAW. check that VST3/AU files exist in ~/Library/Audio/Plug-Ins/.